The Shapley Value of Classifiers in Ensemble Games: Experimental evaluation

 \section{Experimental evaluation}

-In this section, we show that the \textit{Troupe} approximates the average of approximate Shapley values precisely.
+In this section, we show that \textit{Troupe} approximates the average of Shapley values precisely.
 We provide evidence that Shapley values are a useful decision metric for ensemble creation.
 Our results illustrate that model importance and complexity are correlated, and that Shapley values are able to identify adversarial models in the ensemble.
+Our evaluation is based on various real world binary graph classification tasks \cite{karateclub}.
+Specifically, we use datasets collected from \textit{Reddit}, \textit{Twitch} and \textit{GitHub} -- the descriptive statistics of these datasets are in Table \ref{tab:shapley_datasets}.